 In addition to the placement review and core requirements, 10 credits of approved 500/600 level courses in mathematics (3450), statistics (3470), or computer science (3460), must be completed.
 Any graduate-level course may be substituted as an elective provided that this is approved beforehand by the student's advisory committee.

-Successful completion of the Comprehensive Examination in the courses 3450:621, 625, 627, 633 and 634.
+Additionally, the student must successfully complete a Comprehensive Examination in the courses 3450:621, 625, 627, 633, and 634.